jasonwilliammckay/Advent-Of-Code-10/README.md

 No testing yet, but it's pretty short.

-Parts 1 and 2 of this problem are just more iterations: the size of the data set grows exponentially so starts to really slow down after 40 iterations.
-I use list .appends ending with a .join to minimize the number of strings being generated and destroyed, which speeds it up some.
+Parts 1 and 2 of this problem are just more iterations: the size of the data set grows exponentially (~36% larger per iteration) so starts to really slow down after 40 iterations.
+I use list .appends ending with a .join to minimize the number of string operations, which speeds it up some.